sunwaytechclub/2018-WebLaunch-PostWorkshop/README.md

 1. Flexbox

-If you are paying attention, yes, we had already covered Bulma in our third workshop.
-Of course there are much more CSS franework than what we had mention above.
+Bulma is covered in our [third WebLaunch workshop](https://github.com/sunwaytechclub/2018-WebLaunch/tree/Bulma).
+There are many more CSS framework that we didn't have the time to cover.
 You can simply google **CSS Framework** to find out even more of them.
-There are a lot of them, and **IT IS OK TO NOT KNOW EVERY SINGLE ONE OF THEM**, because you don't use all of them at the same time.
-Master of one framework are better than you know every single framework yet master of none.

-So now you ask if you want to learn outside of Bulma, are there any tutorial for it?

-Documentation are your best tutorial!

-Documentation can be found easily in the their website itself.
+You don't have to know every single one of them, just pick one, and master it.
+The best way to learn is through documentation.
+The documentation can be found easily in the website itself.
 It will usually call **Docs** or **Documentation**.
 Explore these CSS framework through the documentation and find out what suit you the most.
 There is no best CSS framework, but rather more suitable depending on the circumstances.

 ### Static Site Generator

-Writing my own website is so tired, and all I need is just a static personal website or my own blog that can be static.
-What can I do to solve this problem?

-Static site generator is your answer.
-Static site generator allow you to only write the content and choose the theme that you want to have and generate a static website for you.
+Static site generator allows you to only write the content and choose the theme that you want, and it will generate a static website for you.
 Usually you will write your content in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and it will generate a nice website for you.
-If you think the template does not do what you want to, you can create your own template and generate the static website.
-After that, all you need to do is only constantly update your content.
+You can also create your own template if you didn't like the template.

 Some of the example of static site generator can be found in [this website](https://www.staticgen.com/).

 In the website, it include a lot of different static site generator and they had include the official website for each of the framework, documentation can be found in their website too.

-Notable mention will be [Jekyll](https://jekyllrb.com/), because the site that you are currently viewing right now are made by Jekyll.
+Another notable mention is [Jekyll](https://jekyllrb.com/).
+The site that you are currently viewing right now is *made by Jekyll*.

 ### JavaScript

-JavaScript had been covered in our 4th and 5th workshop.
-One is purely JavaScript, while the other are DOM.
+JavaScript is covered in our 4th and 5th workshop.
+One is purely [JavaScript](https://github.com/sunwaytechclub/2018-WebLaunch/tree/JavaScript), while the other are [DOM](https://github.com/sunwaytechclub/2018-WebLaunch/tree/DOM).
 JavaScript allow you to have extra functionality in your website.
-During our JavaScript workshop, we did not covered everything in JavaScript due to time constrain.
-Therefore, we only cover things that are necessary to understand during DOM workshop.

-With that in mind, it is good to go through a JavaScript tutorial by yourself, not only to understand topic that we did not cover, but also understand topic that covered by us but not explain in much detail as those tutorial did.
-Fortunately, our club had quite a few JavaScript developer and they provide some really good JavaScript learning resources.

-**Tutorial**
+There are so much more to learn about Javascript, but we are unable to cover them all in our workshops due to time constraint.

+**Additional Javascript learning materials**

 1. [Eloquent JavaScript Tutorial](https://eloquentjavascript.net/)